 “What is it I am stealing, Jiang Cheng?”
 Wei Wuxian asked.
 “What is it that people think I owe them?”

 Jiang Cheng’s face flushed violently.
 “You know what!” he exclaimed.
 “Everyone knows what you’ve been doing—it’s all every sect within hundreds of miles of here can talk about!”

 “I don’t know what I should believe anymore!”

 Jiang Yanli had risen too, and her hand had fisted into Wei Wuxian’s sleeve.
-She looked at the edge of tears again; if Jiang Cheng had stood sufficiently close, she would have grabbed him, too.
+She looked at the edge of tears again.
+If Jiang Cheng had stood sufficiently close, she would have grabbed him, too.

 Wei Wuxian pulled away from her, heedless of the mournful, “A-Xian,” she begged him with.
 “I’ll tell you what to believe,” he said coldly.
-“I’ll tell you to believe this: that a day before the discussion conference in Lanling, Jin Zixun noticed two omega siblings hidden in the group of Wen sect prisoners he was in charge of.
+“I’ll tell you to believe this: that a day before the discussion conference in Lanling, Jin Zixun noticed two kunze siblings hidden in the group of Wen sect prisoners he was in charge of.
 That he attacked them, and managed to drag away one of the two to do with as he saw fit.”